 An important note when using acrylic paints: it requires careful handling when in use because there needs to be sufficient ventilation in your area due to the dangerous chemical fumes it produces.

 Be careful!
-I suggest that you do this outdoors so you won’t inhale any nasty vapors, especially if you are spray-painting.
+I suggest you do this outdoors so you won’t inhale any nasty vapors, especially if spray-painting.

 Acrylic paint is suitable and safe for use on the insides of the water basin on your bird bath, as well as the other parts of the bird bath.

-If you already have some acrylic paint on hand, then please do use that if you don’t want to waste some old paint!
+If you already have some acrylic paint on hand, please use that if you don’t want to waste some old paint!

-They come in a pack of 6 bottles at 16 oz each with lots of bright colors like Blue, Chrome Yellow, Fire Red, Phthalo Green, Mars Black, and Titanium White.
-These are all the best colors to paint bird baths!
+The Blickrylic Student Acrylics Basic Color Set comes in a pack of 6 bottles at 16 oz each with lots of bright colors like Blue, Chrome Yellow, Fire Red, Phthalo Green, Mars Black, and Titanium White.

 Bird Bath Paint For Different Materials